mumuki/mumuki-python-runner/xce/visual_studio/en/README.md

 ### Environment setup

-You will need to use `python` and `pip` in order to solve exercises.
+You will need to use `python` and `pip` in order to solve exercises like this.
 Please ensure you have those commands locally installed in your computer.
 Then install `mumuki-xce`:

 ```shell
 pip install mumuki-xce